 \subsection{Problem Formulation}

-Different from the United States Medical Licensing Examination (USMLE), the China National Medical Licensing Examination (CNMLE) only includes one type of question: multiple-choice questions.
-Here we represent each instance in CNMLE in the form of a triple $\{Q, O, A\}$ where $Q$ refers to the question stem, $O=\{o_0, o_1, o_2, o_3, o_4\}$ refers to the candidate options (in the context of CNMLE, the number of options is five), and $A$ refers to the answer which is a specific option in $O$.
-Therefore, in the context of GPT model, answering CNMLE problems can be formulated as estimating the probability of generating the correct answer $P(A|Q, O)$ given question $Q$ and options $O$.
+Each medical question is represented in the form of a triple $\{Q, O, A\}$ where $Q$ refers to the question stem, $O=\{o_1, ..., o_5\}$ refers to the five candidate options, and $A$ refers to the answer which is one option in $O$.
+Therefore, in the context of the GPTs, answering medical problems can be formulated as estimating the probability of generating the correct answer $P(A|Q, O)$ given question $Q$ and options $O$.

-To improve the accuracy of medical examination, specific instructions $I$ are provided to describe the task.
-We use two types of instructions here: \begin{itemize} \item \textbf{Direct Instruction}: \textit{``Here is a multi-choice question about medical knowledge, please output the only correct answer according to the question.''} We refer to this direct instruction as $I_{direct}$ which only requires the GPT model to generate the correct answer.
-Then the task can be formulated as estimating the probability $P(A|Q, O, I_{direct})$. \item \textbf{Instruction with inference}: \textit{``Here is a multi-choice question about medical knowledge, please analyze it in a step-by-step fashion and deduce the most likely answer.''} We refer this kind of instruction to $I_{steps}$, which requires the GPT model to generate both the correct answer as well as the detailed inference steps.
-Then the task can be formulated as estimating the probability $P(A|Q, O, I_{steps})$.
+To correctly guide the GPT in solving the medical question, specific instructions $I$ are provided to describe the task.
+We use two types of instructions here: \begin{itemize}[itemsep=1pt,topsep=0pt,parsep=0pt] \item \textbf{Direct Instruction}: \textit{``Here is a multi-choice question about medical knowledge, please output the correct answer according to the question.''} We refer to this direct instruction as $I_{direct}$, which only requires the GPT to generate the correct answer.
+Then, the task can be formulated as estimating the probability $P(A|Q, O, I_{direct})$. \item \textbf{Instruction with inference}: \textit{``Here is a multi-choice question about medical knowledge, please analyze it in a step-by-step fashion and deduce the correct answer.''} We refer this kind of instruction to $I_{steps}$, which requires the GPT to generate both the correct answer as well as the detailed inference steps.
+Then, the task can be formulated as estimating the probability $P(A|Q, O, I_{steps})$.
 This kind of instruction is motivated by CoT, which has been found effective in generating the correct answer \cite{cot-first-wei2022}. \end{itemize}